Teaching Savings Practices to Ugandan Youth

 Improving financial literacy and access to bank accounts may help youth save, allowing them to meet current financial needs and invest in their futures.
 In Uganda, researchers evaluated whether offering financial education or group savings accounts to church-based youth groups increased savings.
 One year after the intervention ended, they found that total savings and income had increased among youth who were offered financial education, group savings accounts, or both education and group accounts.
 Three years after the intervention ended, youth who had been offered both education and group accounts still had higher savings levels and income (both business and informal) than those in the comparison group.
 Business incomes was higher for those those who had been offered financial education only, and informal income was higher for those who had been offered only group accounts.

-Promoting financial literacy and providing access to bank accounts have become popular approaches to help the poor save.
+Promoting financial literacy and providing access to bank accounts have become popular approaches to help low-income individuals save.
 Increased savings may help individuals meet day-to-day financial demands and invest in their futures.
 Furthermore, increasing the savings rate in the general population may help promote large-scale changes in a country’s economy by allowing increased investment in productive resources.
 In order to maximize the benefits of increased savings at both the individual and country level, it may be most effective to encourage youth to save.
 Young people may be more likely to adopt new habits, and they have many working years ahead of them.
 A growing body of literature investigates whether either financial education or bank access affect the savings behavior of youth.

 Context of the evaluation